tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/fa1201a085a12bd543df669a529ec57c.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, I created a resource group, a Windows 10 virtual machine, and a Linux virtual machine on Azure.
+First, I created a resource group along with a Windows 10 virtual machine and a Linux virtual machine on Azure.
 </p>
 <br />